 Analytics plays a crucial role in helping music companies to identify and predict what the next hit might be, get in touch to know how we help leading players in the music industry.

 Little did we know back then that music would be as accessible at the click of a button in the years to come.
 And what is even better?
 It doesn’t even go heavy on your pocket!
 That’s not all, are you ready to discover what is trending in the music industry?
 So tune in as we take you through the most popular music trends:

 Record labels are popular for faithfully clinging on to poster children, and ignoring new talent.
 But is this going to stop budding artists from showcasing their talent?
 Thanks to technology, the fresh blood in the music industry is taking to platforms such as social media and music streaming platforms.
 With a vast number of audience exposed to online platforms, the opportunity for new artists to gain popularity has increased.
 This has eased the barriers to entry and exposure in the music industry.

 The advent of walkman and iPods in the late ’90s and early 2000s proved to be a wrecking ball for popular music trends such as live music and concerts.
 However, recent trends show the rise of music festivals, promoting live performances not only by big names in the music industry but also providing scope for new artists to showcase their talent.
 This trend is expected to grow in the coming years as well.

 Cryptocurrency in Music?

 With the price of bitcoins soaring up, cryptocurrencies have become the new buzz word in the market.
 Bitcoin in music, you wonder?
 Players in the music industry are looking at ways to integrate bitcoins as a medium of payment to download or stream music albums by customers.
-This will help artists, record labels, producers or performers involved with a music track to assign the music usage rights to customers in real time, and the cryptocurrencies ensure safe mode of payment.
+This will help artists, record labels, producers, or performers involved with a music track to assign the music usage rights to customers in real-time, and the cryptocurrencies ensure a safe mode of payment.